Why handwriting is important

 Handwriting is a complex skill that develops over time.
 To learn handwriting children need to combine fine motor skills, language, memory and concentration.
-They need to practise and follow instructions.
+They also need to practise and follow instructions.

 Handwriting starts with scribbling and drawing then moves on to forming letters and words.

 You can encourage your child to develop an interest in handwriting by giving her opportunities to draw, scribble and write.
 This prepares young children for the formal handwriting they’ll learn at school.

 Left-handed writing in children